paketo-buildpacks/rfcs/text/0000-ubi-based-stacks.md

 * It may be possible in future builders to support run image customization via rpm/yum, at the cost of losing rebasing support with the final application image.

-* How does the actual building & releasing of the stack image work? is this something configured onto the repo by the 'stacks team' on our behalf?

-* I'm guessing here at the teams that do things.. feel free to jump in and tell me where things actually get done =)